How to install a Lets Encrypt SSL certificate

 Login to your account

-Firstly you'll need to login into your Plesk 12.5 control panel, which will be at a URL similar to https://your_server_number.xenserve.com:8443/
+Firstly you'll need to login to your Plesk 12.5 control panel, which will be at a URL similar to https://your_server_number.xenserve.com:8443/

-Once you have logged in, click on the 'Domains' option, in the left hand menu.
+Once you have logged in, click on the 'Subscriptions' option, in the left hand menu.

 Choose Your Site